f1ow3rss/mellow-linux/README.md

 Mellow Linux is an Arch-based Linux distribution designed to provide a clean, modern, and enjoyable desktop experience without getting in your way.
 It combines the flexibility and rolling-release nature of Arch Linux with a polished, user-friendly environment, making it suitable for both newcomers and experienced Linux users.

+Designed around the GNOME desktop environment, Mellow emphasizes consistency, simplicity, and responsiveness.
+Every component is chosen with the intention of creating an operating system that feels modern, uncluttered, and enjoyable for everyday use.

 Rather than changing what makes Arch great, Mellow builds upon it by offering sensible defaults, a refined visual style, and a foundation that's easy to personalize.
 Whether you're using your computer for development, gaming, content creation, or everyday tasks, Mellow aims to stay fast, reliable, and out of your way.